desihub/gpu_specter/README.md

 * Take a look at Mark's CPU profiling in our dropbox folder
 * Please make sure you are familiar with CuPy and Numba CUDA basics
 * Try to use nvprof, nsight systems, and nsight compute GPU profiling tools
+* Check out M. Nicely's CuPy examples that include streams and pinned memory in `nicely_cupy_examples.py` in this repo.
 * Keep an eye on our hackathon README (this page!)-- we'll continue to update it with our progress throughout the week